What is a Strategic Management Model?

 Monitoring and Adjusting Strategic Plans:

-Evaluation is critical to ensure strategies yield desired results and adapt to changing conditions.
+Assessment is essential to prove that strategies are effective in achieving the desired results and maintain their relevance to the changing conditions.
 This involves:

 - Identifying Gaps and Refining Strategies: Addressing deviations between planned and actual outcomes through timely adjustments.

-The strategic business model excels by focusing on flexibility, alignment with stakeholders, and distinguishing the company in the competitive market.
-Incorporating ethics, corporate social responsibility (CSR), and sustainability can strongly reinforce these qualities to create a more resilient, competitive, and purpose-driven enterprise.
+The strategic business model is superior, as it is oriented toward flexibility, alignment with the stakeholders, and making the company stand out in the competitive market.
+The integration of ethics, corporate social responsibility (CSR), and sustainability can be very effective in strengthening these attributes in order to make an enterprise more resilient, competitive, and purpose-driven.

-In a strategic business, these elements inform the strategy formulation, implementation, and evaluation processes by:
+These are elements in a strategic business that inform the strategy formulation, implementation, and evaluation processes by:

 - Ensuring all strategic activities align with moral and societal expectations.